 0 images remaining

-Gastric Leiomyoma is the most common benign tumor of the stomach occurring in middle age.
+Gastric leiomyoma is the most common benign tumour of the stomach occurring in middle age.
 Most leiomyomas of stomach are asymptomatic but ulceration may cause pain and signs of gastrointestinal bleeding.

 Case confirmed by endoscopy and pathology.